 Jinkyu Jung, Ph.D.

-Dr. Jung obtained his doctorate (Ph.D.) degree in biological sciences with a focus on viral oncology in 2009 from the Department of Microbiology, Pusan National University, South Korea.
-He then served as a Postdoctoral Fellow in the research agency of the Korean military service and at the Korea Institute of Radiological & Medical Sciences (KIRAMS) from 2009 to 2011.
-He continued his academic career in brain cancer studies as a Research Associate at the Department of Neurological Surgery, University of Virginia (2011-2015) and as a Postdoctoral Fellow at the Department of Stem Cell Biology and Regenerative Medicine, Lerner Research Institute, Cleveland Clinic Foundation (2015-2016).
-In May 2016, he joined Dr. Mark Gilbert's group in the Neuro-Oncology Branch (NOB) as a Research Fellow.
-In 2019, Dr. Jung was promoted to the position of Staff Scientist within the NOB.
+Dr. Jung obtained his Ph.D. in biological sciences with a focus on viral oncology in 2009 from the Department of Microbiology at Pusan National University in South Korea.
+He then served as a postdoctoral fellow in the research agency of the Korean military service and at the Korea Institute of Radiological & Medical Sciences from 2009 to 2011.
+He continued his academic career in brain cancer studies as a research associate at the University of Virginia’s Department of Neurological Surgery from 2011 to 2015, and as a postdoctoral fellow at the Lerner Research Institute’s Department of Stem Cell Biology and Regenerative Medicine from 2015 to 2016.
+In May of 2016, he joined Dr. Mark Gilbert's group at the Neuro-Oncology Branch (NOB) as a research fellow.
+In 2019, Dr. Jung was promoted to staff scientist.